RO-29/minio-ratelimit/.github/README.md

    - `make test-quick` for integration test issues
 4. Check Docker Compose compatibility with `make up`
 5. Verify all required scripts exist and are executable

-## Migration from Previous Workflows

-This consolidates the previous separate workflows:
-- ❌ `lint.yml` → Now part of `lint` job in `ci.yml`
-- ❌ `integration-tests.yml` → Now part of `integration-test` job in `ci.yml`
-- ❌ `setup.yml` → Functionality distributed across jobs in `ci.yml`

-All functionality is preserved while eliminating duplication and improving maintainability.